raeTen/celestia-g2-stereoscopic/open-letter-to-nvidia.md

 industrial standards, and you nVidia manifestly forgot your reputation to be the "openGL"-company, don't you?
-In abstract you started trying to control F/OSS with this policy, but the result will be the opposite what I am trying to explain.
+In abstract you started trying to control F/OSS with this policy, but the result will be the opposite and not what you might expect by your limitations. - what I am trying to explain in detail.

 Me and a lot of other with good technical backgound knowlegde knew the whole time, that there never was a _technical_ reason to limitate